 - Part of growing food is learning how to prepare it.
 Potlucks and recipe sharing further advance the education of community gardeners.

-- As time goes on and money allows, add a greenhouse, water catchment, farm stand, or a bulletin board.
+- As time goes on and if money allows, add a greenhouse, water catchment, farm stand, or a bulletin board.

 - During the season, you will find what your gardeners want or need.
 Make decisions as a group, and watch your community grow and thrive!